petaverse-cloud/pv-docs-site/docs/petority/general-setting/notification.md

 + Notification Channels:

 	Define how you want to receive notifications.
+Tap the section to configure various options based on your pet's needs.

 	![sound&shake](/img/logo.svg)